 APPLICATION SECURITY AND RESILIENCE

-Our application (the software) is security tested by NCC who are a leading global information assurance specialist.
-The application implements their security recommendations and best practices.
+Our application (the software) is security tested by 3rd party information assurance specialist.
+Our application implements the security recommendations and best practices.
 For our cloud platform we use Qualys to regularly test security and Comodo for online protection.

 UK DATA CENTRE ISO 27001 and ISO 9001

 Unless requested all data is stored and backed up in the UK